When was the last time you installed an application with an unimpressive app UI design and kept it? Probably never.

 A good user interface design must give users only the required information and options and make things less distracting.
 This also means the user must be periodically introduced to new features (known as layering UX), without exposing all at once.

 Whenever a user taps o a button or interact ith an elment, they must be provided with clear feedback that informs them of the change in state, exceptions or errors.
 For example, in the Gmail app, when a user tries to send an email, they will be delivered feedback messages such as “sending” and “message saved as draft”.

-If you’re using navigational elements like the hamburger menu, you must ensure that your audience is accustomed to it.
+While using navigational elements like the hamburger menu, app designers must ensure that the audience is accustomed to it.
 Since the hamburger holds options (more like hides options) inside it, if you fail to deliver a comprehensive app onboarding process, users may assume such options are non-existent.